Hossein-Nzari/SR-MCL/README.md

 1. Implementation of SR-MCL algorithm
 2. Deployment of the algorithm on [WI-PHI](https://www.yeastgenome.org/reference/S000120766)
-3. Defining an evaluation metric for graph clustering and study and explain the effects of SR-MCL’s parameters on the algorithm performance based on the evaluation metric.
+3. Defining an evaluation metric for graph clustering and studying and explaining the effects of SR-MCL’s parameters on the algorithm performance based on the evaluation metric.

 # SR-MCL (Self-Regulative Markov Cluster Algorithm) for Network Clustering